 The Howard County Police Department was founded in 1952.
 Its mission is to provide a sense of safety and security for everyone by protecting life and property, reducing the opportunity for crime and disorder, enforcing criminal and traffic laws, assisting victims and promoting positive community engagement and effective partnerships.

-As of 2020, the Howard County Police Department has 480 sworn officers, 227 full-time civilians, and 43 contingent employees, 15 auxiliary officers, and six volunteer mounted patrols.
+As of 2022, the Howard County Police Department has 509 sworn officers and 241 full-time civilians.
 The 911 communications division and Animal Control also fall under the police department.

-Police Chief Gregory Der welcomes you to the HCPD website.
-Chief Der is a 24-year veteran of Maryland law enforcement.
+Police Chief Gregory Der is a 25-year veteran of Maryland law enforcement.
 After spending more than 19 years as a member of the Howard County Police Department, he retired to become the Chief Deputy at the Maryland State Fire Marshal’s office.
 He was appointed Howard County Chief of Police by County Executive Calvin Ball in January 2022.